Dealing with Saturation in LAB Colorspace

 The questions make a ton of sense.
 The advantage of LAB is the color separation it gives you, which you can’t precisely replicate in RGB.
 The disadvantage is how easy it is for those colors to over saturate.
 Given that problem, here are the questions we’re going to answer in this Insight:

-- Can I just start with an over-saturated LAB correction and then just de-saturate in RGB (as a quicker starting point)?
+- Can I just start with an over-saturated LAB correction and then just de-saturate in RGB (as a quick starting point)?

 - Rather than just working in LAB, can we replicate those results by adding saturation in DaVinci Resolve’s RGB mixer?